-• Yorkshire and Humberside [Ni_UK0034_2018_1] related to industrial emissions (area of exceedance: 1 km2)
+• Yorkshire and Humberside [Ni_UK0034_2019_1] related to industrial emissions (area of exceedance: 2 km2)

 This report describes the exceedance situation in the zone.
 The sections below include a description of the exceedance situation, including maps, information on source apportionment and a list of measures already taken or to be taken.
-Information on measures is reported within e-Reporting dataflow K.

-2 Exceedance situation Yorkshire and Humberside [Ni_UK0034_2018_1] related to industrial emissions
+2 Exceedance situation Yorkshire and Humberside [Ni_UK0034_2019_1] related to industrial emissions